-Robbie's English class proceeds to run roughshod over an attractive young substitute teacher when their regular teacher becomes incapacitated.
+Robbie's History class proceeds to run roughshod over an attractive young substitute teacher when their regular teacher becomes incapacitated.
 Frustrated and exasperated, the sub pays a visit to the lady she's filling in for and asks for advice.
 Meanwhile, Robbie gets an earful at home from both Steve and Mike after Mike recognizes her name.

 Mike goes to South America with a friend in the Air Force Reserves to help in a disaster area.
 He encounters a young girl who needs an operation, and he is determined to raise the money for her.
 Chip helps a woman in town with her chores.